videomi/shotcut_web/FAQ.md

 First, use **Properties** to see if the **Video** tab is disabled.
 If it is disabled, then Shotcut is not compatible with this format or codec.
-If the video tab is enabled, more than likely OpenGL (or also DirectX on Windows) is not working on your system, or it is too old.
+If the video tab is enabled, more than likely OpenGL (or also Direct3D on Windows) is not working on your system, or it is too old.
 First, make sure **GPU Effect** is disabled in **Settings**.
 GPU effects requires OpenGL version 3.2.
-When it is disabled, you only need OpenGL version 2.0 on Linux, DirectX on Windows, or Metal on macOS.
+When it is disabled, you only need OpenGL version 2.0 on Linux, Direct3D on Windows, or Metal on macOS.

 * * *